-- Expanding evening, nighttime and weekend service - Access to recreational events, educational facilities, and training programs - Access to medical facilities. - Supporting and expanding existing coordination efforts - Advertising and effectively promoting public transportation, while increasing understanding of existing services - Improving pedestrian infrastructure on and leading to service routes - Acquisition of capital equipment including vehicle and technical applications
+- Expanding and improving the evening, nighttime, and weekend services - Access to recreational events, educational facilities, and training programs - Access to medical facilities - Supporting and expanding existing coordination efforts - Advertising and effectively promoting public transportation, while increasing understanding of existing services - Improving pedestrian infrastructure on and leading to service routes - Acquisition of capital equipment including vehicle and technical applications

 Applicants for Section 5310 are encouraged to align requests with goals identified in this plan and follow all requirements put forth by the designated recipient (MassDOT) before and after applying.
 Funds may be used for capital or operating cost assistance.
-Barnstable County has a reasonably large demographic of seniors and individuals with disabilities.
-The progress of transportation services will allow them to go about regular tasks such as visiting the doctor or shopping, that otherwise they could not do.
+The latest US Census figures show that Barnstable County has a reasonably large demographic of seniors and individuals with disabilities.
+This demographic must be considered when new transportation projects are proposed.
+Improving and providing transportation services for these demographics in Barnstable County will allow them to go about regular tasks such as visiting the doctor or shopping, that otherwise they could not do.